- Two field seasons in Deccan Traps, India logging and studying basaltic pahoehoe flows, their volcanic features and collecting samples

 The Deccan Large Igneous Province (LIP) is associated with the Cretaceous-Paleogene Boundary (KPB) mass extinction event at 66Ma.
 However, this is not the only environmental crisis it is linked to.
 Petersen et al. 2016 show a regional warming and extinction event in Antarctica and Hull et al. 2020 constrain an implied major volcanic outgassing event.
 Both are ~250,000 years before the KPB.
 Such events suggest a sustained period of large volume volcanic activity.
 The Thakurvadi Formation in the Kalsubai Sub-group, Deccan, is a prime candidate for this.

 This project will involve two field seasons.
-The first will involve logging and mapping of the Thakurvadi in the WGE to recreate the 3D volcanic architecture and volcanostratigraphy of the welded lobes and establish their size and spatial relationships.
-Cumulatively, this may allow an estimate of the time taken to emplace the entire Thakurvadi Fm.
+The first will involve logging, photogrammetry and mapping of the Thakurvadi in the WGE to recreate the 3D volcanic architecture and volcanostratigraphy of the welded lobes and establish their size and spatial relationships.
+Cumulatively, this allows an estimate of the time taken to emplace the entire Thakurvadi Fm.
 Samples will be collected and analysed using the electron microprobe and SIMS analyses of hosted melt inclusions (pockets of magma trapped in minerals) will enable their sulfur, chlorine, fluorine, carbon and water concentrations to be quantified.

 The second field season will establish whether the style of the Thakurvadi continues further east and will help confirm its association with the pre-KPB environmental perturbation.
 Geochemical analyses (using a combination of electron microprobe, XRF and ICP-MS techniques), particularly incompatible trace elements, will be used to confirm the presence of Thakurvadi flows by comparing their chemistry with the known chemostratigraphy.
 The identification and interpolation of formation boundaries will help constrain the volume of the Thakurvadi Formation.